Serverless and Dedicated operation modes

 The Throttling limit can be set to zero, which will cause overloading exceptions on any query.
 This can be useful for testing your application's response to such an exception and to prevent the consumption of resources if your application gets out of control.

 The Throttling limit can be enabled or disabled.
-We recommend that you always keep it enabled, but disabling it may be useful if you need to temporarily get the maximum possible performance from the database, for example, to process a batch of queries.
+We recommend that you always keep it enabled, but disabling it may be useful if you need to temporarily get the maximum possible performance from the DB, for example, to process a batch of queries.

 Specifics of using the throttling limit, RU/s